togmund/togmund.github.io/index.md

 `Software Developer - Contract`

-> - Built a React Native prototype application for the purpose of research user acceptance testing
+> - Built a React Native prototype application for the purpose of research and user acceptance testing
 > - Integrated a third-party API into the Ruby on Rails Back-End
 > - Deployed to TestFlight and to Heroku on AWS Route53